Skip to main content

 It is important that your child remain relaxed and still during the scheduled procedure or test to get the best results.
 Many young children are not able to be still enough when they are awake.
 Sedation will help your child relax during the procedure.

-For most tests or procedures, you will be able to stay with your child the entire time.
+For most tests or procedures, you can stay with your child the entire time.
 The sedation nurse will partner with you to identify the best plan for your child’s situation.

-As with all medicines, there are benefits, side effects and risks.
+As with all medicines, there are benefits, side effects, and risks.
 The nurse will review these and answer any questions before sedating your child.
-Your child may eat and drink as normal before the procedure.
+Your child may eat and drink as usual before the procedure.

 What can I expect after the procedure?